Only one day for Sukuna Bowl

 November 2, 2021 4:35 pm

-This year’s Ratu Sukuna Bowl competition will only be a one day program.
+This year’s FMF Ratu Sukuna Bowl competition will only be a one-day program.

 As part of the changes, only the main teams of the six sports are competing.

-Today the Fiji Police, Republic of Fiji Military Forces, sponsors Flour Mills of Fiji and Total signed an agreement for the Sukuna Bowl.
+Today the Fiji Police Force, Republic of Fiji Military Forces, sponsors FMF Foods Limited and Total signed an agreement for the Sukuna Bowl.

+FMF secured the naming rights sponsorship for the second year in a row.

 Police Commissioner, Brigadier General Sitiveni Qiliho says they have begun preparations.